Keep reading to learn about the best military surplus rifles for hunters.

 No list of the best military surplus rifles is complete without including the M1 Garand.
 The semi-automatic M1 Garand was a revolutionary rifle that served American Soldiers well in World War II and Korea.
 It has also performed capably in the hands of thousands of hunters in the United States since then.
 Since it is chambered to shoot the mighty .30-06 cartridge, a hunter carrying a Garand is well equipped to pursue many species of North American big game.

-The M1 Garand has a few disadvantages though: it is heavy and is tough to mount a scope on (though it is possible).
+The M1 Garand has a few disadvantages though.
+First off, it’s heavy and it’s tough to mount a scope on a Garand (though it is possible).
 Another thing to keep in mind when hunting with a Garand is that many modern .30-06 high pressure hunting loads are not safe to shoot in it.
 Either get an adjustable gas plug or only shoot ammunition that is within the pressure range that the Garand can safely handle.
 As long as you keep the limitations of the rifle in mind, the M1 Garand is an excellent choice for hunters.

-The Lee-Enfield rifle is one of the best military surplus rifles for those living in areas with lots of British influence, like Canada or Australia.
-There are thousands of sporterized Enfields floating around in all of the former British possessions and they have been used for water buffalo hunting in Australia, moose hunting in Canada, plains game hunting in South Africa, and everything in between.
+The Lee-Enfield rifle is one of the best military surplus rifles for those living in areas with lots of British influence, like Canada, Australia, or parts of Africa.
+There are thousands of sporterized Enfields floating around in many of the former British possessions and they have been used for water buffalo hunting in Australia, moose hunting in Canada, plains game hunting in South Africa, and everything in between.

 They have a well deserved reputation for accuracy and reliability.
 Indeed, the Enfield is such a rugged and reliable rifle that they were used by the Canadian Rangers in the Arctic for decades until the government recently decided to replace them.
 Most Enfields are chambered in .303 British, which is a very capable cartridge that has been used by hunters to take nearly every species of big game on Earth.